 War is memes.
-Just “don’t be a victim like the Americans”
+“Don’t be a victim like the Americans”

 The battles here can ultimately be deadly, but most immediately they are battles for our attention.
 “Whether it is the actual Israeli army–the Israeli Defense Forces versus Hamas–or politics—Donald Trump versus The Resistance–or Kanye West versus Taylor Swift’s online armies, they’re all using the same tactics and techniques, and learning the very same lessons, because it’s the same battlespace.”

-Singer, who is a national security strategist at the Brookings Institution, recently spoke with me about this weird, worrisome future of war.
-Here is an edited version of our conversation.
+Singer, who is a national security strategist at the non-partisan think tank New America, recently spoke with me about this weird, worrisome future of war.
+Here is an edited, condensed version of our conversation.

 All’s fair in likes and war